iddar/backend-challenge/README.md

 - Works and sends constant commits to the repository in personal
 - Send a pull request to the original repo (extra points)
 - Send the address of your fork (the repo in your user)

+### Notes

+-Filter by date range it is possible using lte, lt,gte and gt operators